murati-hu/PsBamboo/README.md

 * Source hosted at [BitBucket][repo]
 * Report issues/questions/feature requests on [Bitbucket Issues][issues]

 Pull requests are very welcome!
-Make sure your patches are well tested.
+Make sure your patches are well tested with [Pester][pester].
 Ideally create a topic branch for every separate change you make.
 For
 example:

 1. Fork the [repo][repo]
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Added some feature'`)
+4. Make sure `Invoke-Pester` tests are passing with all your changes
-4. Push to the branch (`git push origin my-new-feature`)
+5. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+6. Create new Pull Request

 ## Authors
 Created and maintained by [Akos Murati][muratiakos] (<akos@murati.hu>).